unbit/uwsgi-docs/Options.rst

 The Emperor is a special uWSGI instance aimed at governing other uWSGI instances (named: vassals).
-By default it is configured to monitor a directory containing valid uWSGI config files, whenever a fiel is created a new instance is spawned, when the file is touched the instance is reloaded, when the file is removed the instance is destroyed.
+By default it is configured to monitor a directory containing valid uWSGI config files, whenever a file is created a new instance is spawned, when the file is touched the instance is reloaded, when the file is removed the instance is destroyed.
 It can be extended to support more paradigms

 emperor-proxy-socket
 ********************